OGRECave/DotSceneFormat/README.md

 DotScene (aka .scene) is just a standardized XML file format.

-This file format is meant to be used to set up a scene in Ogre.
-It is meant to be useful for any type of application/game.
+This file format is meant to be used to set up a scene in [Ogre](http://www.ogre3d.org/).
+It is useful for any type of application/ game.
 Editors can export to .scene format, and apps can load the format.

+Besides Ogre, the [jMonkeyEngine](http://jmonkeyengine.org/) also supports loading .scene files.

 ## What is DotScene?
 DotScene file does not contain any mesh data, texture data, etc. It just contains elements that describe a scene.